nchavez1/classes/class-03/README.md

         }

-Note: In JavaScript, you operate on an `Array` with `.map()`, whereas the Python equivalent involves "list comprehensions".
+Note: In JavaScript, you operate on an `Array` with `.map()`, whereas the Python equivalent involves list comprehensions.
 For example, in Python:

     map(f, iterable)

-is equivalent to:
+and this is equivalent to:

     [f(x) for x in iterable]